Espen Johnsen (politician)

 Espen Johnsen (born 17 October 1976 in Lillehammer) is a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Oppland in 2005.
 He had previously served as a deputy representative during the term 2001–2005.

-On the local level he was a member of Oppland county council from 1999 to 2005.
+On the local level he was a member of the Oppland county council from 1999 to 2005.
 Since 2002 he is the leader of the county party chapter, as well as a member of the Labour Party national board.

-He grew up in Vestre Slidre, and graduated from Lillehammer University College.
+He grew up in Vestre Slidre Municipality, and graduated from Lillehammer University College.